This week on the Menstrual Mastery podcast we’re talking all about my favorite cycle tracking sign - cervical fluid!

 Well, it’s so much easier than you might think.
 Cervical fluid, if it’s being adequately produced, will just be there.
 On your undies, on your toilet paper, it will be there.
 You won’t have to go searching inside your vagina for it.
 It will be there.

 For folks with low estrogen levels, they may not notice much cervical fluid production or many cervical fluid changes.
 If this is the case, there are simple food, supplement, & lifestyle-based supports that can help balance the hormones and boost cervical fluid production.
-I help clients with this in my 1-on-1 work here.
+I help clients with this in Cycle Wisdom Course.

 To check cervical fluid, simply touch the entrance of the vagina each morning with clean fingers prior to going pee and notice what you feel & see.
 What does it look like?
 What does it feel like?
 Does it stretch?
 Is there much of anything there?